 1 – Build trust by adding customer reviews, ratings, and testimonials to your site

-If you run a drop shipping store, the tendency is for shoppers to be skeptical about the quality of the products you’re selling at first.
+If you run a dropshipping website, the tendency is for shoppers to be skeptical about the quality of the products you’re selling at first.
 This is why adding customer reviews, ratings, and testimonials to your online store is a good way to build your visitor’s trust.
 Product reviews will help new visitors to see what the previous buyers experienced about a product.
 By doing so, it can motivate a potential buyer to complete a purchase.

-For example, drop shipping owners from AliExpress usually take a snapshot of a customer’s feedback from their supplier’s store and then post it to their website.
+For example, dropshipping store owners from AliExpress usually take a snapshot of a customer’s feedback from their supplier’s store and then post it to their website.
 Although, as you grow your online store, it is imperative that you build your own product reviews, ratings, and testimonials.

 2 – Run Facebook Ads to suit your marketing goal and budget